 It’s not strictly part of my corporate writing life, but my first book’s out!
-Crashing Heaven came out with Gollancz this summer.
-I’ve collected news and reviews on my Facebook page.
-There’s more about my life in fiction over at my other site, allumination.
-Oh, and Crashing Heaven’s sequel Waking Hell is due in June 2016…
+Crashing Heaven came out with Gollancz last summer.
+I’m just about done with its sequel, Waking Hell, and am starting on the final book in the trilogy.
+There’s more on that side of my life over at my other site allumination.

 bringing Horace Walpole back to life